Kesha v. Dr. Luke

-On February 19, 2016, Kesha's request for a preliminary injunction was denied.
+On February 19, 2016, a request made by Sebert (Kesha) for a preliminary injunction was denied.
 Kesha appealed the decision the following month.
-On April 6, 2016, New York Justice Shirley Kornreich dismissed all of Kesha's counter-claims against Dr. Luke.
+On April 6, 2016, New York Justice Shirley Kornreich, dismissed all of Kesha's counter-claims against Gottwald (Dr. Luke).
 Kesha and her legal team appealed the injunction decision, and on June 7, 2016, Kesha was recorded in a deposition stating all the allegations' details.

+On June 22, 2023, Kesha and Dr. Luke released a joint statement saying they have reached a settlement.

 Background

 In September 2013, a fan of Kesha's set up a petition to "free" the singer from Dr. Luke's management, accusing Luke of "stunting" the singer's creative growth as an artist, receiving over 10,000 signatures.
 It was later revealed on Kesha: My Crazy Beautiful Life that Kesha herself had little creative control over her album Warrior, and that certain songs were omitted from the album against her wishes.
 Kesha had written over 70 songs that were intended for Warrior, but Dr. Luke scrapped many of them.
 The co-director of My Crazy Beautiful Life, Steven Greenstreet, tweeted a picture in November of front row fans at one of Kesha's concerts carrying banners labelled, "F**k Dr. Luke."
-Kesha's mother Pebe blamed Dr. Luke for her lack of creative input and said that she hoped that Kesha would be dropped from RCA Records.
+Kesha's mother Pebe blamed Dr. Luke for his lack of creative input and said that she hoped that Kesha would be dropped from RCA Records.